futuredapp/TFTransparentNavigationBar/README.md

 ## Requirements

-iOS 8 and later, Swift 2.0
+iOS 8 and later, Swift 2.0.
+No Apple-private API used.

 ## Known bugs